MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/design-productive-forms.md

 - The form header is part of a form.
 It includes the table and record name, the ability to switch to additional forms for the table, four read-only fields of the record are displayed and the tabs included on the form.
 Forms will only show in the form select if they are enabled and added to the application.
 More information: [Create and design model-driven app forms](create-design-forms.md)
 - Form headers also have a mode where you can add more than four fields and provide a simple navigation to edit the fields in the header and any additional field you want a user to easily access form the form header.
 Additional tabs should be used to access information that is not primary to the task at hand or to focus the user on data or information that is specific to a given task but is not primary to the job.
 Information that is necessary and is primary to working with data should be on the first tab and should never be hidden.
 - The form body is the area on the form that should be used to interact with data of the primary record and any related records that are essential to completing a task.
 The best practice is to limit the data to the top tasks that need to be done on the first tab and move secondary tasks to additional tabs.
 You should also consider [building forms based on specific business needs and roles](design-considerations-main-forms.md) when designing your application.
 Also, if there is data that is rarely used you should consider building another form that can be accessed when a user needs to reference the data or information.
 This will ensure a highly performant form and will help the user stay focused on important tasks that need to be completed.
-- The form footer displays the form status and command for saving and popout (displays the form in a new window).
+- The form footer displays the form status and commands for saving and popout (displays the form in a new window).
 Only the form footer width can be customized.

 ## Example scenario of productive form design